-Below is a list53 of the foreign countries whose nationals are eligible for simplified visa regime.
-The Instruction on the procedure for processing and issuing visas of the Kyrgyz Republic, approved by the Resolution of the Government of the Kyrgyz Republic of March 15, 2017 No. 155 with the latest amendments as of October 10, 2023 No.541 provides that nationals of foreign countries included in this list are eligible for simplified visa procedure for short-term stay54:
+Below is a list54 of the foreign countries whose nationals are eligible for simplified visa regime.
+The Instruction on the procedure for processing and issuing visas of the Kyrgyz Republic, approved by the Resolution of the Government of the Kyrgyz Republic of March 15, 2017 No. 155 with the latest amendments as of October 10, 2023 No.541 provides that nationals of foreign countries included in this list are eligible for simplified visa procedure for short-term stay55:

-• Australia, the Republic of Austria, the Kingdom of Belgium, the Republic of Bulgaria, Bosnia and Herzegovina, the United Kingdom of Great Britain and Northern Ireland, the Republic of Hungary, the Federal Republic of Germany, the Hellenic Republic, the Kingdom of Denmark, the State of Israel, the Republic of Ireland, the Republic of Iceland, the Kingdom of Spain, the Italian Republic, Canada, the Republic of Cyprus, the Republic of Korea, the Republic of Lithuania, the Republic of Latvia, the Principality of Liechtenstein, the Grand Duchy of Luxembourg, the Republic of Macedonia, the Republic of Malta, Monaco, the Netherlands, the Kingdom of Norway, New Zealand, the Republic of Poland, the Portuguese Republic, the Republic of Romania, the Republic of Serbia, the Republic of Slovenia, Singapore, the Slovak Republic, the United States of America, the Republic of Turkey, the Republic of Finland, the French Republic, the Republic of Croatia, the Republic of Stonia, Andorra, Argentina, Brazil, Vatican City, Vietnam, the Kingdom of Thailand, the Kingdom of Saudi Arabia, Mexico, the United Arab Emirates, San Marino, the Philippines, the
+• Australia, the Republic of Austria, the Kingdom of Belgium, the Republic of Bulgaria, Bosnia and Herzegovina, the United Kingdom of Great Britain and Northern Ireland, the Republic of Hungary, the Federal Republic of Germany, the Hellenic Republic, the Kingdom of Denmark, the State of Israel, the Republic of Ireland, the Republic of Iceland, the Kingdom of Spain, the Italian Republic, Canada, the Republic of Cyprus, the Republic of Korea, the Republic of Lithuania, the Republic of Latvia, the Principality of Liechtenstein, the Grand Duchy of Luxembourg, the Republic of Macedonia, the Republic of Malta, Monaco, the Netherlands, the Kingdom of Norway, New Zealand, the Republic of Poland, the Portuguese Republic, the Republic of Romania, the Republic of Serbia, the Republic of Slovenia, Singapore, the Slovak Republic, the United States of America, the Republic of Turkey, the Republic of Finland, the French Republic, the Republic of Croatia, the Republic of Montenegro, the Czech Republic, the Swiss Confederation, the Kingdom of Sweden, the Republic of Estonia, Andorra, Argentina, Brazil, Vatican City, Vietnam, the Kingdom of Thailand, the Kingdom of Saudi Arabia, Mexico, the United Arab Emirates, San Marino, the Philippines, the

-52 The Law of the Kyrgyz Republic "On External Migration" dated July 17, 2000, No.61 (with the latest amendments as of February 16, 2023, No. 32).
+53 The Law of the Kyrgyz Republic "On External Migration" dated July 17, 2000, No.61 (with the latest amendments as of February 16, 2023, No. 32).

-53 Resolution of the Government of the Kyrgyz Republic on Approval of List of Foreign States whose Nationals are Eligible for Simplified Visa Regime dated October 10, 2023 No.541 (with the latest amendments as of January 12, 2024, No.7).
+54 Resolution of the Government of the Kyrgyz Republic on Approval of List of Foreign States whose Nationals are Eligible for Simplified Visa Regime dated October 10, 2023 No.541 (with the latest amendments as of January 12, 2024, No.7).

-54 Regulation on Procedure for Stay of Foreign Nationals in the Kyrgyz Republic, approved by Government Resolution No. 541 of October 10, 2023 (as last amended on January 12, 2024, No. 7).
+55 Regulation on Procedure for Stay of Foreign Nationals in the Kyrgyz Republic, approved by Government Resolution No. 541 of October 10, 2023 (as last amended on January 12, 2024, No. 7).